nopnoping/2017Electronic-Design-Competition./README.md

 # 2017 Electronic Design Competition
-The code is used in openmv.It provide direction to drones and communicat with it.
-It can discern the balck and white circle.Then follw it.
+The project driven by openmv provides direction for drones which can discern the black or white circle.